+2021 - 2040 System & Resource Outlook

+Key Findings

+Critical Factors for New York's CLCPA Success

+Add New Resources

+To meet policy objectives, over 95 GW of new zero-emission resources will be required by 2040, at least 20 GW needs to be added in the next 7 years

+Expand Transmission

+The current New York transmission system, at both local and bulk levels, is inadequate to achieve currently required policy objectives.

+Maintain Reliability

+Dispatchable emission-free resources must be developed and deployed throughout New York.

+The NYISO Will

+Review Its Wholesale Market Rules

-2021 - 2040 System & Resource Outlook Key Findings Critical Factors for New York's NYISO will: CLCPA Success: Add new resources: Review its wholesale market rules and the At least 95 to 110 GW of new zerorelated electric system emission resources will be required by 2040, at least 20 GW needs to be reliability rules needed to added in the next 7 years. reliably operate the electric system and to facilitate the orderly transition of replacement resources by Expand transmission: providing investment and resource The current New York transmission retention incentives consistent with system, at both local and bulk levels, the reliability needs. is inadequate to achieve currently required policy objectives.
-Solicit stakeholder feedbacks on Public Policy Maintain reliability: Transmission Needs Dispatchable emission-free resources must be developed and deployed throughout New York
+and the related electric system reliability rules needed to reliably operate the electric system and to facilitate the orderly transition of replacement resources by providing investment and resource retention incentives consistent with the reliability needs.

+Identify Needs & Opportunities

+Continue to assess the evolving system and identify the challenges and opportunities associated with achieving state policies in an economic and reliable manner on Public Policy Transmission Needs

+Solicit Stakeholder Feedback

-Four future outlooks are evaluated to better understand the challenges ahead.
+Four potential futures are evaluated to best understand the challenges ahead.
 A Baseline Case evaluates a future with little change from today.
-A Contract Case includes approximately 9 GW of renewable capacity procured by the state and evaluates the impact of those projects.
-Finally, a Policy Case projects two separate future scenarios that meet New York policy mandates.
+A Contract Case includes approximately 9,500 MW of renewable capacity procured by the state and evaluates the impact of those projects.
+Finally, a Policy Case postulates and examines two separate future scenarios that meet New York policy mandates.